esphome/esphome-docs/cookbook/lvgl.rst

 Theme and style definitions
 ---------------------------

-Since LVGL uses inheritance to apply styles across the widgets, it's possible to apply them at the top level, and only make modifications on demand, if necessarry.
+Since LVGL uses inheritance to apply styles across the widgets, it's possible to apply them at the top level, and only make modifications on demand, if necessary.

 .. figure:: images/lvgl_cook_gradient_styles.png
     :align: center